AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 The trick is now to define the invariant that will allow to prove all three pieces and be verified from one iteration to the next.
-Here, we want to say that at each iteration, all the elements until the current iterated index :ada:`I` are greater to the first element.
-The overall code then looks like:
+Here, we want to say that at each iteration, all the elements until the current iterated index :ada:`I` are greater than the first element.
+The overall code then looks like
+this:

 .. code-block:: ada